 Stages of Planning a Trip to Italy

 The stages of planning a trip to Italy are outlined below.
-From there, I will help you with each stage so that you can easily figure out precisely what you want to see and do during your trip.
+Let’s look at each stage in more detail so that you can easily figure out precisely what you want to see and do during your trip.

 - Work out the most suitable time for you to travel to Italy

 - Draw up an itinerary to plan your route

 - Work out how you are going to get from A to B to C (transport in Italy)

 - Ensure that your passports, visas, and paperwork are ready

 - Make sure that you have comprehensive travel insurance for your trip